-6.5.2 Measure standards
+6.4.2 measure standards

 The first standard to be measured is marked on the display.
-After the blank value (blank key) measure all standards (standard key) one by one.
+After measuring the blank value (blank key), measure all standards (standard key) one by one.
 When measuring more than one replicate per standard, the average value for each standard is calculated and displayed automatically.

-By using the and cursor keys, you can also systematically select certain standards for measurement.
+With the ○ and ○ cursor keys, you can also select specific individual standards for measurements.
 Individual standards can be remeasured as well.

-- [Last cal]: Call up the last saved standard evaluation for this method in order to use it for sample measurements. - [Curve fit]: Select the procedure for the standard evaluation.
+- [Last cal]: Call up the last saved standard evaluation for this method in order to use it for sample measurements. - [Curve fit]: Select a method for standard evaluation.
 If the result has not been saved, the method can also be entered later.
 Instructions for selecting the evaluation procedure can be found in the Evaluation procedure chapter (see Evaluation with standard curve/line on p.
-99). - [Graph]: Switch to the graphic display of the standard results.
+94). - [Graph]: Switch to the graphic display of the standard results.